vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 [[11]]

-of the Dharmäkūta (ascribed to Tryambakarāyamakhin), .he Mudrārākṣasavyäkhyā, the Räjakośanighantu (ascribed to Raghunātha) and the Śāhavilāsagītā.
+of the Dharmākūta (ascribed to Tryambakarāyamakhin), .he Mudrārākṣasavyākhyā, the Rājakośanighantu (ascribed to Raghunātha) and the Śāhavilāsagītā.

 In his introduction to the Sahendravilāsa, Raghavan states categorically that the author of the Strīdharmapaddhati and the Gārhasthyadipika is not the pandit-minister, Tryambakarāyamakhin (1952:28, note 2).